 World Oceans Day

-World Oceans Day pays homage to the largest ecosystem on our planet by raising awareness of the vital role that oceans play in our daily lives.
-Home to the only marine research facility in the Department of Energy, Pacific Northwest National Laboratory (PNNL) delivers integrative ocean science, modeling, analytical tools, and expertise to support coastal ecosystems and communities, marine energy and offshore wind development, marine carbon dioxide removal, as well as sustainable use of marine resources.
+World Oceans Day (June 8, 2025) pays homage to the largest ecosystem on our planet by raising awareness of the vital role that oceans play in our daily lives.
+The Pacific Northwest National Laboratory (PNNL) is home to the only marine research facility in the U.S. Department of Energy laboratory system, in Sequim, Washington.
+With access to the coast, seawater systems in the lab, and autonomous ocean sensing systems, PNNL delivers integrative science, modeling, analytical tools, and expertise to advance marine science.

-From the power of waves, tides, and currents to the abundant maritime winds, the ocean holds vast untapped potential to provide us with clean energy.
-PNNL researchers are working to understand marine energy opportunities and overcome technological, environmental, and operational challenges to implement marine energy in sustainable ways.
-Widespread deployment of marine energy and offshore wind technologies could power a multitude of sectors and provide renewable energy to coastal communities.
+Waves, tides, and currents hold vast untapped potential to provide us with energy.
+Marine energy is an emerging area in which PNNL provides expertise to advance the sector and overcome technological, environmental, and operational challenges.
+Widespread deployment of marine energy technologies could power a multitude of applications.

-- Check out the new hybrid research vessel (RV) coming to PNNL-Sequim, RV Resilience—purposely designed to accelerate sustainable marine research in renewable energy, national security, and more.
+- PNNL-Sequim is home to a new hybrid research vessel (RV), RV Resilience, designed to accelerate marine research in energy, national security, and more.

-- Read about how PNNL researchers are partnering with developers to help advance new marine energy technologies.
+- Read about how PNNL researchers are partnering with the University of Washington to help advance new marine energy technologies.

-- Learn more about marine energy, offshore wind, and environmental monitoring of marine energy devices at PNNL.
+Learn more about marine energy and environmental monitoring of marine energy devices at PNNL.

 Coastal zones comprise only 17 percent of the U.S. land area, but they house more than half of the U.S. population.
-Coastal communities are facing serious challenges due to climate change—from sea level rise and increased flood risk to the loss of valuable coastal habitats and marine resources upon which many people rely.
-Researchers at PNNL are providing data and expertise that can be used to preserve coastlines, support energy-resilient coastal communities, and help mitigate the effects of climate change.
+Coastal communities face unique energy challenges that require increased energy resilience to keep the lights on.
+Researchers at PNNL are providing data and expertise that can be used to support energy-resilient communities.

-- Learn more about the coastal ecosystem and ocean modeling research at PNNL that is informing climate-ready coastal communities.
+Learn more about the ocean resource modeling research at PNNL that is informing coastal community energy planning.

 PNNL researchers and staff are leaders in marine science and work with key partners and stakeholders to address pressing concerns in energy, security, and the environment.

-- In collaboration with academic research institutions, PNNL marine researchers are working to advance marine science and technology and spur research and innovation.
+- In collaboration with academic research institutions, PNNL marine researchers are working with industry partners to advance marine science and technology and spur research and innovation.

-- PNNL marine researchers are leaders in their respective fields who are regularly recognized for outstanding scientific contributions and technological innovations.
+- PNNL marine researchers are leaders in their fields and are regularly recognized for outstanding scientific contributions and technological innovations.

 Providing the Necessary Tools

-Key to PNNL’s ocean science are the experts, research facilities, and vessels at PNNL-Sequim.
-Located on Sequim Bay in Washington State, PNNL-Sequim is uniquely positioned for marine-based research that helps the nation achieve sustainable energy and secure, resilient coasts.
+The key to PNNL’s ocean science are the experts, research facilities, and vessels at PNNL-Sequim.
+Located on Sequim Bay in Washington State, PNNL-Sequim is ideally positioned for marine-based research that helps the nation achieve secure and resilient energy systems for coastal regions.
 PNNL-Sequim is home to:

-- Expert marine scientists and engineers—meet a few in the Tied to the Ocean video series.
+- Expert marine scientists and engineers—meet a few in this video series.

-- Five research vessels—including a future hybrid electric vessel—and an autonomous surface vehicle.
+- Five research vessels—including a hybrid electric research vessel—and an autonomous surface vehicle.

 - Thousands of square feet of aquatic laboratory facilities.